 Does a dentist have an obligation to disclose patient records whilst retained in their possession?

 The right of access to records is either under the Data Protection Act or the Access to Health Records Act as above.
-A discretionary fee of up to £10 (£50 for manual records) can be charged and disclosure must take place as quickly as possible but in any event within 40 days of receipt of the signed patient authority (request).
-Whatever fee is requested should be capable of being justified.
+Disclosure must take place as quickly as possible but in any event within one calendar month of receipt of the signed patient authority (request).

 What should a dentist do if someone other than the patient asks for access to his confidential records?